MattSmrkeEmpire/drupal8-vagrant/README.md

 That's it.
 Enjoy!

+****
 ## Customizing the project
-You can cahnge the hostname from `drupal8.local` to any host name you want by making the following changes:
+You can change the hostname from `drupal8.local` to any host name you want by making the following changes:
 In `vagrant/hostfile`:
 ```
 ServerName  your_host.whatever